-This same hybrid and another like it, are discussed in letters from John Brodie Innes to Charles Darwin.
+This same animal and another like it, are discussed in letters from John Brodie Innes to Charles Darwin.
 Innes was one of Darwin's close friends and, until 1862, vicar of Darwin’s home village of Downe.
 In that year he inherited an estate in Scotland and went there to live.
-Innes did, however, maintain a correspondence with Darwin.
+From his new home, Innes maintained a correspondence with his friend back in Downe.
 The following is the text of one of his letters to Darwin, dated Dec.
 7, 1868:

 Mr. Key, a corn merchant in Forres told me he had once before seen a beast of the kind but it was not such an ugly one as this.

 The following is the text of Dr. McLean's response to Innes, dated Dec.
 15, 1868: